dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 must be corresponding decrease.
 However, in the study of algebraic topology, Gauss-Bonnet is similar, but applies to the manisfestation of holes in n-dimensional shapes.
-This theorum correlates changes in Euler Characteristic to necessitate compensating chagnes in the surface curvature to the need to average the values of Euler Characteristic when considering the surfaces of manifolds, differentially.
+This theorum correlates changes in Euler Characteristic to necessitate compensating changes in the surface curvature to the need to average the values of Euler Characteristic when considering the surfaces of manifolds, differentially.